Break the Barrier: Conquer the Sub-1:30 Half Marathon with This Game-Changing Training Plan

 Weekly Mileage

 One of the keys to success is gradually building up your weekly mileage.
-While no magic number of miles will guarantee you a sub-90-minute finish, most runners must put in some serious work to get there.
+There’s no magic number, but it’ll take serious work to reach sub-90e.

 If you’re running around 20 miles per week, don’t worry, you can still get there!
 Aim to gradually increase your weekly mileage to around 40 miles throughout the early weeks of your training.